Tricia is up against the seed wall in our Grass Valley store.

 Want to swap seed stories?

 There’s a group on Twitter that meets Wednesday nights to hold learned and sometimes rousing discussions about seeds.
 Experts abound in the group, but they’re welcoming and helpful to gardeners at all levels.
-If you’re ready to meet some seed enthusiasts, join in at #seedchat on Twitter, read their blog, or find them on Facebook.
+If you’re ready to meet some seed enthusiasts, join in at #seedchat on Twitter, read their blog.

 Organic Heirloom Seeds Says: